pqrkchqps/diehard-dot-fund-user-manual/en/frequently_asked_questions.md

 ## Is it possible to have a Loomio subdomain?

 Yes.
 We can, for example, set up **[your-group-name].loomio.org** as the URL for your group.
 [Contact us](https://loomio.org/contact) if you're interested.

+## My question is not here

+If you have any questions or issues that are not answered through this Help Manual, you can join the [Loomio Community Help](https://www.loomio.org/invitations/a686bce3da07b0ceb8eb) subgroup.
+Read the excisting thread, or start a new one, to get help and tips from our community.